 Proudly Serving Montrose, Ouray and San Miguel Counties

-The Montrose District of the Colorado State Forest Service (CSFS) is one of 19 district and field offices located throughout Colorado.
+The Montrose District of the Colorado State Forest Service (CSFS) is one of 16 districts and three field offices located throughout Colorado.
 We are a service and outreach agency of the Warner College of Natural Resources at Colorado State University (CSU).
-Our headquarters is located on the CSU Foothills Campus in Fort Collins.
+The CSFS headquarters is located on the CSU Foothills Campus in Fort Collins.

 Our mission is to achieve stewardship of Colorado's diverse forest environments for the benefit of present and future generations.